agda/agda-stdlib/paper/paper.md

 A drawback is imports must be qualified when code is instantiated multiple times in the same scope.
 Parameterised modules are also used to safely and scalably embed non-constructive mathematics into a constructive setting.

+The README directory within the library contains both documentation on the general design decisions and examples of how to use the most common modules in the library to prove basic concepts.
+There are many excellent tutorials online that introduce both Agda and `agda-stdlib` together, with ``Programming Language Foundations in Agda'' [@wadler2018programming] being an example of one such tutorial.

 # Testing

 Correctness proofs do not remove the need for testing performance and features that cannot be reasoned about internally (such as the FFI and macros).